Managing a Product

 Recently one of my co-workers shared an excellent article that explains what exactly a product manager does.
-I think it’s one of the clearest and best articles I've read about managing a product, and if any of you are interested or even curious about product management, I’d highly recommend checking out “So you want to manage a product?” on Medium.
+I think it’s one of the clearest and best articles I've read about managing a product, and if any of you are interested or even curious about product management, I’d highly recommend checking out “So you want to manage a product?” on Product Coalition.

 I wanted to share some quotes from that article which I personally learned during my time as a PM and include some of my own comments – hopefully it’ll provide more info about an awesome field!

 When you begin managing a product that has at least one customer, you quickly learn that your job is much larger than even the fullest-featured product.
 Your job is to deeply understand the problem that your product aims to solve then chase the moving goal of solving every nuance of that problem.
 You will always have too many feature requests and too little time.
 Too many bugs and too little time.
 There are always things to do.

 When I worked on my first project, I’d had zero experience with website store locators and overlays.
 But pretty soon I realized that the single most important thing in coming up with a good product is to identify the problem it solves, then work backwards from there to make a useful end product.
 Starting with the end-users in mind and the specific problem helped me to focus on providing the biggest value given time and resource constraints.

 Being a product manager is about making compromises between what your team can accomplish within a given period of time and what your customers absolutely need.
 You will continually be torn between your team, customers, and business in an impossible race against time.
 The minor victory is in balancing short- and long-term product strategy, no matter if your product was conceived today or twenty years ago.